rdmurugan/causallm/docs/PERFORMANCE_GUIDE.md

 ## Conclusion

-CausalLLM v4.0.0's performance optimizations provide significant improvements across all dataset sizes.
+CausalLLM's performance optimizations provide significant improvements across all dataset sizes.
 By following this guide and using appropriate settings for your data size, you can achieve:

 - **10x faster computations** through vectorized algorithms
 - **80% memory reduction** through intelligent chunking and lazy evaluation